ArctosDB/documentation-wiki/_how_to/How-to-Contribute-Content-to-Arctos-Handbook.markdown

 author: Michelle Koo
 date: 2018-05-04
 ---
-# How to Contribute Content to the Arctos Handbook
+# How to Contribute and Edit Content for the Arctos Handbook and Arctos Documentation

 There are three kinds of content on the Arctos Handbook: